 SC IV-5 and SC IV-7 are side channel complexes with one intermediate side channel and no major or minor side channels (Figure 2.4).
 SC IV-1 and SC IV-2 are side channel complexes with many minor and intermediate side channels and no major side channels.
-The slope of the wetted surface area response curve is steeper because the channels in SC IV-1 and SC IV-2 are generally wide and shallow whereas the channels in SC IV-5 and SC IV-7 are generally deep and narrow.
+The slope of the wetted surface area response curve is steeper at flows above 36,600 cfs because the channels in SC IV-1 and SC IV-2 are generally wide and shallow whereas the channels in SC IV-5 and SC IV-7 are generally deep and narrow.

-TABLE 2.2.
-CHANGES IN WETTED SURFACE AREA WITH FLOW IN THE YENTNA RIVER CONFLUENCE TO TALKEETNA REACH OF THE SUSITNA RIVER
+R22/5a TABLE 2.2.
+CHANGES IN WETTED SURFACE AREA AT SELECTED MAINSTEM DISCHARGES IN THE YENTNA TO TALKEETNA REACH OF THE SUSITNA RIVER